Read about the information you send to us and what we will use it for.

 Why we are collecting your data

 Rushmoor Borough Council are data controllers and collect your personal information in order to process your parking permit application.
-We will only collect the personal data from you we need in order to provide this service to you.
+We will only collect the personal data from you that we need, in order to provide this service to you.

 What is the legal basis for processing this data?